-$i.\ Initial\ measurement\ and\ classification$
+i.
+Initial measurement and classification

-The Co-operative initially measures and classifies financial assets and liabilities to reflect the business model in which they are managed and the related cash flow characteristics.
+The Co-operative initially measures and classifies financial assets and liabilities to reflect the segment in which they are managed and the related cash flow characteristics.
 Financial assets and liabilities are classified and measured either as amortized cost or fair value through profit and loss (FVTPL).
 Transaction costs directly attributable to the acquisition of financial assets or financial liabilities subsequently measured at fair value through profit or loss are recognized immediately in profit or loss.
 If not subsequently measured at fair value through profit or loss, transaction costs are included in the fair value on the initial recognition.